 Well, my childhood friend from Ohio gave me some advice that I have never forgotten and have taken to heart wherever I have lived.
 Her college campus was very small so it was easy for her to see the same people over and over again and start up conversations with them.
 My campus was a little bit bigger and it had the same feel as hers did.
 However, her advice was this: Just be around.
 Even if you’re the only one sitting outside eating lunch, you’ll get noticed.
 People will come to you because they’ll see that you’re around or you always go here or there on this day or so.
 And her overall point was this: you never know who you’ll meet!

 She gave me this advice over 7 years ago now but I have more than taken it to heart.
 It’s helped me in so many different ways, though.
 I didn’t like going to places or events alone in the beginning but slowly I adjusted.
-I also didn’t always go to events alone but when I did -and when I didn’t want to miss out on an experience- I felt more comfortable doing it the more I went alone.
+I didn’t always go to events alone but the more I did, the more comfortable I felt.
+After all, I didn’t want to miss out on an experience!

 Most of the time when I went to these exchanges or traveled on my own, the people I encountered didn’t know English or at least didn’t know it well.
 I really had to overcome my nervousness and shyness to speak Spanish (for fear of messing up or making a mistake) and just speak it.
-I wanted to make friends, meet people and have a good time so I just pushed down the butterflies fluttering up in my stomach and opened my mouth and began to speak.
+I wanted to make friends, meet people, and have a good time so I just pushed the butterflies fluttering up in my stomach down, opened my mouth, and began to speak.
 I didn’t always say the smartest or most hilarious things but I was speaking and if I made a mistake, oh, well.
-Just laugh it off!
+I just laughed it off!